drug-design/course/docs/chapters/molecular-similarity.md

 ### Similarity and Complementarity-Based Drug Design

-Ligand-based and structure-based drug design are the two major approaches in rational drug design.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/similarity-complementarity-based-drug-design-f6eaf655'><i class='fa fa-play' aria-hidden='true'></i></button>Ligand-based and structure-based drug design are the two major approaches in rational drug design.
 Ligand-based drug design exploits the likeness between molecules that is expressed in terms of "molecular similarity" whereas structure-based drug design exploits the detailed 3D recognition features between a ligand and its receptor, and the concept used is "molecular complementarity".
 The molecular similarity concept and its applications are discussed in detail in this chapter.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer